redis/redis-doc/commands/lastsave.md

 Return the UNIX TIME of the last DB save executed with success.
-A client may check if a [BGSAVE][1] command succeeded reading the LASTSAVE value, then issuing a [BGSAVE][1] command and checking at regular intervals every N seconds if LASTSAVE changed.
+A client may check if a `BGSAVE` command succeeded reading the `LASTSAVE` value, then issuing a `BGSAVE` command and checking at regular intervals every N seconds if `LASTSAVE` changed.

 @return